 Before we get to the rankings, a few notes.
 After perusing the list, you may think that a couple of classic rides are conspicuous by their absence.
 Space Mountain and Big Thunder Mountain, both at Walt Disney World’s Magic Kingdom, are certainly two of the most popular and beloved coasters on the planet, let alone Florida.
 While they are nicely themed, neither offers ride experiences or thrills that compare to the attractions that made the list.

 Also missing is Hollywood Rip Ride Rockit at Universal Studios Florida.
 The highly unique ride offers plenty of thrills and is quite a sight, but it can be fairly brutal, with lots of head banging, shimmying, and generally uncomfortable moments.
 It therefore does not make the list.
+Despite an overhaul that included new trains and the replacement of most of its track, the Incredible Hulk at Universal’s Islands of Adventure, remains relatively rough and also does not make the cut.

 2018 brought Slinky Dog Dash, a coaster that is the centerpiece of Toy Story Land at Disney’s Hollywood Studios.
 It is a wonderful and charming ride that is accessible to young children, yet still offers decent thrills.
 While it is a great addition to Walt Disney World, it does not displace any of the other coasters on Florida’s top-10 list.